 High-quality, signed and numbered, limited-edition Giclées of Algonquin and Kingswood golf courses.

-Convenient 4.25" x 5.5" note cards with envelopes in 10 Packs.
+Convenient 4.25" x 5.5" note cards in boxed sets of 10 cards with envelopes.
+Two cards each of five different images.
 They are blank inside with painting info on the back.

 Sign up for periodic updates on new works, news, events and special promotions.

 The finest quality materials are used in creating these works.
 All boards and canvas are archival and paint and brushes are the best available.

 I hope you will enjoy exploring my website.
 You will find some of my recent plein air and studio paintings which are available for purchase.
 Also displayed are others which have been acquired by collectors of my work.
 I have also listed many resources which I hope you will find useful.
 Please sign up for my periodic newsletter to stay up to date.
 Enjoy your visit!

 I don't normally accept commissions but I was asked by the City of Fredericton to do a painting of the 100 year old (plus!) wading pool at Wilmot Park.
 I had done a number of paintings of the wading pool in order to capture it before it was demolished to make way for the new splash pad and I based this piece on my plein air work.
 I know the kids will love the new facility but I hated to see the wading pool go because our family has many memories of our times there.
 "Wilmot Park Wading Pool" is an 11" x 14" oil painting and I'm very proud that the City was happy with it and excited to add it to their collection.

 "The Beaver Fountain", 8" x 10", is a plein air painting I did recently at the Loyalist Burial Ground in Saint John.
 I've always loved the fountain with its infinity edge as well as the beaver sculpute, of course.
 On this particular day, there were many school kids around and I was very happy that they seemed so interested in what I was doing.
 Maybe some will become painters!